 The idea for the initiative emerged when two faculty members in the Faculty of Medicine recognized a gap in healthcare curricula around chronic illness.

-“Students primarily learn in acute care settings in hospitals, and we know that chronic illness is on the increase as the population ages,” explains Angela Towle, Associate Professor in the Department of Medicine, who, along with William Godolphin, Professor Emeritus in the Department of Pathology and Laboratory Medicine, used funding from the Teaching and Learning Enhancement Fund (TLEF) to launch the program.
+“Students primarily learn in acute care settings in hospitals, and we know that chronic illness is on the increase as the population ages,” explains Dr. Angela Towle, Associate Professor in the Department of Medicine, who, along with Dr. William Godolphin, Professor Emeritus in the Department of Pathology and Laboratory Medicine, used funding from the Teaching and Learning Enhancement Fund (TLEF) to launch the program.

-Recognizing that many health professionals are involved in the care of a person living with a chronic condition, Towle and Godolphin involved students and faculty from across the health disciplines at UBC in designing the program.
+Recognizing that many health professionals are involved in the care of a person living with a chronic condition, Dr. Towle and Dr. Godolphin involved students and faculty from across the health disciplines at UBC in designing the program.
 They also included the community from the outset, as they wanted students to have the opportunity to learn directly from patients, given the expertise that they have in managing their own conditions.

 To date, 1,500 students have participated in the program, which brings together groups of four students and a mentor to meet over the fall and winter terms for self-directed study that focuses on conditions as varied as Alzheimer’s disease, arthritis, cerebral palsy, epilepsy, HIV, mental health, multiple sclerosis, spinal cord injury and stroke.

 For the students, learning from their mentors helps bring to life the daily realities of managing these conditions.
 Someone living with multiple sclerosis, for example, might have physicians, occupational therapists, speech therapists and pharmacists involved in their care, with little or no collaboration between these providers.

 Seeing firsthand that the impact of a siloed healthcare system on people’s lives, leaves a much more lasting impression on students than simply reading case studies, says Dr. Towle.